 - Freezer — You can freeze cooked salmon by placing completely cooled salmon in an airtight freezer-friendly container or freezer-safe bags.
 Freeze for up to 4 months and thaw in the fridge overnight before reheating.

-- Reheating — You can reheat leftover salmon in the microwave.
+- Reheating — You can reheat air fried salmon in the microwave.
 Add a splash of water to the salmon if you’re worried it will dry out.
 You can also reheat salmon in the air fryer or in the oven.

 If you have leftovers from this air fryer salmon recipe and want to change things up, here are some ways to enjoy the salmon: